 Welcome to my website!
 My name is Heidi and I love to cook!
-I am a Californian, born and bred, who recently moved to Tennessee.
+I am a Californian, born and bred, who now lives in beautiful Tennessee.
 I am excited to share my recipes with you!
 My hope is that you will enjoy preparing them for your family and friends as I have with mine.
 I want to make cooking easy and stress free so I hope you will find my step by step instructions helpful and thorough.

 I am married to my wonderful husband Dan.
 He helps make my dreams come true!
 He is the smartest person I know.
 He designs stuff, builds stuff, fixes stuff, puts stuff together, takes stuff apart, tinkers with stuff, moves stuff, shoots stuff, grows stuff, works on stuff, burns stuff, rides stuff, draws stuff, gets super techy with stuff, and I bet if he could, he would stuff stuff too.
 But he hasn't gotten into taxidermy yet, lol!
 The only thing he doesn't do is cook.
 That's my job.

 God has blessed us with three beautiful children: Joshua, Nevaeh, and Caleb.
 They are the joys of our life!
 Joshua is my Brainiac, Nevaeh is my creative artist, and Caleb is my adventurous athlete.
 All three go to Berean Christian School where we also attend church.
 They also play flag football, jiu-jitsu, and cheerleading.
 Life with three kids is BUSY!
 Between school activities, church activities, and family life, we always have something going on.
 This has made me an advocate for meal planning, budgets, one pot wonders, and bulk shopping trips.